 - Cerebral Palsy– Cerebral palsy is a group of disorders that affect the brain’s control over muscles and the nervous system.
 It develops due to brain damage shortly before or during birth.

-- Brachial Plexus or Erb’s Palsy– Injury to the network of nerves that send signals from your spinal cord to your shoulder, arm, and hand.
+- Brachial Plexus or Erb’s Palsy– Injury to the network of nerves that send signals from your spinal cord to your shoulder, arm, and hand are considered a brachial plexus injury.
 This happens during childbirth and can leave a child paralyzed or one or both arms severely disabled.

 - Perinatal Asphyxia- Results from the lack of oxygen intake by the baby during birth and causes brain damage.

-- Hypoxic Ischemic Encephalopathy (HIE)- Baby suffers brain damage due to the lack of oxygen during labor and delivery.
+- Hypoxic Ischemic Encephalopathy (HIE)- Hypoxic-ischemic brain injuries can occur when a baby suffers brain damage due to the lack of oxygen during labor and delivery.

-To understand more about birth injury medical malpractice lawsuits and whether you can receive compensation for your child’s injuries, contact an experienced attorney at The Lawrence Firm for a free consultation.
+To understand more about birth injury medical malpractice lawsuits and whether you can receive compensation for your child’s injuries, contact an experienced attorney at TLF: The Medical Injury Law Firm for a free consultation today.